onzfonz/comp227/src/content/6/en/part6d.md

 ### Presentational/Container revisited

-The refactored `Notes` component is almost entirely focused on rendering notes and is quite close to being a so-called [presentational component](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0).
+The refactored `Tasks` component is almost entirely focused on rendering tasks and is quite close to being a so-called [presentational component](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0).
 According to the [description](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0) provided by Dan Abramov, presentational components: